sib-swiss/NGS-introduction-training/docs/day1/quality_control.md

 * trim bases with a quality lower then 10 from the 3' and 5' end of the reads,
 * keep only reads with a read length not shorter than 25 base pairs.

-Fill in the missing options and execute the script to trim the data.
+Copy the code below to a script in your scripts directory (`~/workdir/scripts`) and call it `trim_reads.sh`.
+Fill in the missing options.
+After that execute the script to trim the data.

 !!! hint
     Check out the helper of `cutadapt` with: